BdR76/CSVLint/docs/readme.md

 ### Datetime reformat ###

-Datetime format, reformat all datatime values in the file uniformly.
+Datetime format, reformat all datetime values in the file uniformly.
 Note that both date and datetime values will get the same format.
 This means that it can potentially remove the time-part of datetime values, or add `00:00:00` as a time part to all values.